A beginner's guide to energy infrastructure

 Choosing an Active Manager

-For those investors who are not comfortable choosing their own securities, but still would like active management, Alerian recommends considering the following factors when selecting an active manager.
+For those investors who are not comfortable choosing their own securities, but who still would like active management, Alerian recommends considering the following factors when selecting an active manager.

 - Outperformance – The entire purpose of paying for active management is to outperform the benchmark index after fees.
 If the active manager is not consistently outperforming the index, or, after fees is underperforming the index, an investor is better served by investing in a passively managed product.
 Outperformance in a single year may be notable but consider whether the manager has outperformed in previous years and under various market conditions.